kat zwick, ma, lpcc, lcpc, cgp-s, cccs

 kat the human

-In her spare time, Kat loves to geek out on a variety of topics usually concerning human behavior, zeitgeists, pop culture and music; she loves to make probably too many playlists.
-Kat sings, creatively writes non-fiction, watches a lot of movies, goes to comedy shows, dances to live music, adores street festivals, hangs out with her dog and friends for life and family (chosen and bio), and otherwise unwinds through the senses/lounges epically.
+In her spare time, Kat loves to geek out on a variety of topics usually concerning human behavior, zeitgeists, pop culture, quantum physics and related sci-fi, and music.
+Kat loves to hang out and hike with their dog-daughter Tessa, chill with friends for life and family, and otherwise unwind through the senses/lounge epically.

 kat is a member of: